ThoseGrapefruits/ScrabbleTwist/README.md

 ####Get Oracle's dictionary in some usable form to check the inputted words against.
 ######Method:
 - Auto-download `dictionary.txt` file from Oracle.
-- Iterate through file with a scanner, checking each line if it is the same as the word given..
+- Iterate through file with a scanner, checking each line if it is the same as the word given.

 ######Problems:
 -